Caparrini/mloptimizer/README.md

 ## Documentation

-The documentation for `mloptimizer` can be found in the project's [wiki](http://mloptimizer.readthedocs.io/) with examples and classes and methods reference.
+The documentation for `mloptimizer` can be found in the project's [wiki](http://mloptimizer.readthedocs.io/) with examples, classes and methods reference.

-## Contributing
-- [Guidelines for contributing to the project]
-- [How to submit issues or pull requests]

-## Versioning
-- [Information about versioning system used]
-- [How to find and use different versions]

 ## Authors